-This article studies the prevalent earnings cuts upon transitions (ECUTs) in the U.S. labor market.
-Using data from the Longitudinal Employer-Household Dynamics and the National Survey of College Graduates, I identify and quantify workers' motivations for transitions and the associated ECUTs.
-I find that pecuniary motivation is the major driver for transitions.
-Yet many movers reporting it as the sole motivation still experience ECUTs.
+This article studies the prevalence and drivers of earnings cuts upon transitions (ECUTs) in the U.S. labor market.
+Using linked census data from the Longitudinal Employer-Household Dynamics dataset and the National Survey of College Graduates, I identify and quantify workers' motivations for transitions and their relationship to ECUTs.
+I find that half of ECUTs are related to pecuniary motivation.
+Moreover, 29% of transitions motivated only by pecuniary reason still involve ECUTs, suggesting a potential tradeoff between current and future earnings during job transitions.
 Further analyses show that workers who transition for pecuniary reasons have higher future earnings growth and higher probability of subsequent transitions.
-I argue that certain employers serve as "stepping-stones" by offering better prospects of moving to better employers.
+I then argue that certain employers serve as "stepping-stones" by offering better prospects of moving to better employers.
 Pursuing stepping-stone employers thus represents a pecuniary motivation for job transitions and partially explains ECUTs.
 To formalize this mechanism, I develop a random search model in which employers differ in both quantity and quality of job offer arrival rates.
 Estimated results show that stepping-stone employers, particularly those with higher arrival rates of quality offers, function as a critical pecuniary motivation for transitions and ECUTs.